Accelerating Mobile Language Model via Speculative Decoding and NPU-Coordinated Execution

-$\bullet$ \textit{Compared to baselines without SD (NPU vanilla and CPU vanilla)}, \systemname~significantly reduces energy consumption by 1.35--4.18× and 1.11--2.50×.
+$\bullet$ \textit{Compared to baselines without SD (mllm(NPU) and mllm(CPU))}, \systemname~significantly reduces energy consumption by 1.35--4.18× and 1.11--2.50×.
 The improvements stem jointly from the higher generation speed and the avoidance of CPU computation, allowing energy-efficient utilization of NPUs.
 On larger models (e.g., Llama3.2 3B), the effectiveness becomes less pronounced (1.42--1.85×) as relatively longer inference time results in the device continues working under a high power consumption.

-$\bullet$ \textit{Compared to baselines with SD}, \systemname~consumes significantly less energy than SAM (1.07--3.07×) and EAGLE (1.77--4.71×).
-Energy saving of SAM is limited due to frequent verification incurred by rejected drafts.
-EAGLE suffers from additional computation required by drafter, amplifying energy overhead.
-For instance, for Qwen2.5 0.5B, \systemname~reduces energy ranging 1.40--3.50× compared with NPU vanilla, while SAM reduces energy by only 1.17--1.54× and EAGLE even increases energy consumption.
+$\bullet$ \textit{Compared to baselines with SD}, \systemname~consumes significantly less energy than NG+ (1.07--3.07×) and SpecInfer (1.77--4.71×).
+Energy saving of NG+ is limited due to frequent draft rejection.
+SpecInfer suffers from energy overhead amplified by drafter computation.
+For instance, for Qwen2.5 0.5B, \systemname~reduces energy 1.40--3.50× compared with mllm(NPU), while NG+ reduces energy by only 1.17--1.54× and SpecInfer even increases energy consumption.

 \textbf{Comparison Across Devices.} We find that NPU computation on Redmi K70 Pro is much slower than on other devices, while Redmi K60 Pro and Oneplus 13 demonstrate relatively similar performance patterns.
-This results in less profound latency improvements on Redmi K70 Pro (e.g., 1.14--2.91× compared to NPU vanilla and 1.13--1.64× compared to CPU vanilla) as compute becomes the bottleneck.
+This results in less profound latency improvements on Redmi K70 Pro (e.g., 1.14--2.91× compared to mllm(NPU) and 1.13--1.64× compared to mllm(CPU)) as compute becomes the bottleneck.
 In terms of energy consumption, Oneplus 13 consumes more energy than Redmi K60 Pro, e.g., average 53.85\,J and 56.52\,J per request for Qwen2.5 1.5B.